SLEEP BETTER – SWADDLE AND BAG THAT BABY!

 2. Made with a hoodie

 Hoodies can get twisted with baby’s head movements and become a SIDS risk.
 Hoodies also decrease air-flow and can put baby at risk of over-heating.
-Super cute but keep for outdoor play time.
+Hooded jackets are super cute, but keep them for outdoor play time.

 3. Made with velcro